malaybaku/VMagicMirror/README_en.md

     * [MediaPipeUnityPlugin](https://github.com/homuler/MediaPipeUnityPlugin), [v1.16.1](https://github.com/homuler/MediaPipeUnityPlugin/releases/tag/v0.16.1) or later
     * Roslyn Scripting (see the last part of this section for detail)

-Note that `FinalIK` and `Dlib FaceLandmark Detector` are paid assets.
+Note that `FinalIK` is paid asset.

 "Fly,Baby." and "LaserLightShader" are available on BOOTH, and they are optional.
 If you do not introduce them, some of typing effects will not work correctly.

-Dlib FaceLandmark Detector requires dataset file to be moved into `StreamingAssets` folder.
-Please check the file is in correct location by running Dlib FaceLandmark Detector example scenes like `WebCamTexture Example`.

 About MediaPipeUnityPlugin, move following model files (`.bytes`) in the package into `StreamingAssets/MediaPipeTracker` folder.